DeepanshAgarwal/Chat-App/README.md

 -   Persistent chat history (MongoDB)
 -   Responsive and modern UI
 -   Sidebar users sorted by latest message (auto-updates in real-time)

+> **Note:** If using free hosting (e.g., Render), the backend server may take a few seconds to start after a period of inactivity.
+The app will display a message during this time.

 ## Tech Stack